 The Code sets out the minimum service standards you can expect when you use an insurance broker and outlines what you need to do in the unlikely event you have a complaint to make.

 Fortunately, disputes involving insurance brokers are few and far between.
-Indeed, according to the most recent figures released by the Financial Ombudsman Service (FOS), only 3.8% of general insurance disputes involved brokers.
+Indeed, according to the Australian Financial Complaints Authority (AFCA), out of 9,193 COVID-related disputes, only 21 related to brokers.

 All brokers listed on Need a Broker subscribe to the Code of Practice.
 Just another reason why you can be so sure you’re in good hands when you use this service.
 You can read more about what the Code means for consumers here.